A native Atlantan who grew up in Sandy Springs and Dunwoody, Georgia, Dr. Marion graduated in 1988 from the Emory University School of Dentistry.

 His Treatment Philosophy

-- Dr. Marion doesn’t believe in prioritizing between beauty and function in his work.
-“A beautiful, shapely smile and its function are closely intertwined; one can’t truly have one without the other.”
-So he loves both aspects of his work.
+- “A beautiful, shapely smile and its function are closely intertwined; one can’t truly have one without the other.”

-- Another thing that is important to him is saving teeth and conserving existing tooth structure as much as possible, to the point of using specialized techniques to keep tooth reductions as small as possible.
+- Saving teeth and conserving existing tooth structure is important to him.
+He has pursued learning specialized techniques to keep tooth reductions as minimal as possible.

-- A third thing important to him is the development of a trusting relationship with his patients.
+- Also, the trust of his patients is very important to him.
 He feels that his patients are his friends, and when they refer their friends, those patients then become Dr. Marion’s friends.
-These relationships are very important to him.

 - Associate of The American Society of Implant & Reconstructive Dentistry (ASIRD)